-Test your automatic gate manually to detect any operation difficulties.
-If movement does not feel fluid, you may have a worn track.
+Test your automatic gate manually to detect any operational difficulties.
+If the movement does not feel fluid, you may have a worn track.
 Your chain could also need repairs, as could the hinges or operating arm.

 If your gate has suddenly ceased to function, check your automatic sensors.
 If a tree limb, bush, or other obstruction has blocked the sensor, you will need to clear it away.
 Obstructions can also bother the movement of a gate, especially those that slide on tracks.

 Don’t forget that your gate opener requires battery power to operate.
 If your gate seems to not work, check your batteries before you call for repair.